prl-mushr/mushr-website/content/tutorials/quickstart.md

 ## Troubleshooting
 Commonly encountered problems during this tutorial.

+### Virtual Machines
-#### "Failed to open ovf descriptor" when importing the virtual machine image
+#### Failed to open ovf descriptor" when importing the virtual machine image
-- This is a known issue with .ova file extensions downloading as .ovf from Google Suite.
+This is a known issue with .ova file extensions downloading as .ovf from Google Suite.
 To fix, rename the file extension to .ova.
+#### Can't copy and paste into VirtualBox
+Power down the virtual machine.
+Select Settings -> General -> Advanced -> SharedClipboard and select bidirectional.
+Restart the virtual machine.